PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 You can think of a deployment as a way to tell Prefect when and how to run flows on a schedule.
 Using a flow runner requires creating a Prefect deployment for your flow.

 Let's configure a new deployment that runs a flow using the Kubernetes flow runner.
-This deployment will run a flow that prints "Hello from Kubernetes!" every 30 seconds.
+This deployment will run a flow that prints "Hello from Kubernetes!".

 To test out this flow, paste this code into a file named `k8s_flow.py`.